mailgun/documentation/source/api-email-validation.rst

     POST /v4/address/validate/bulk/<list_id>

 Create a bulk verification job.
+The ``list_id`` is an arbitrary unique identifier provided by the API caller.

+Please note that the max number of verification jobs that can be processed in parallel is 10.
+If this number is exceeded, a 400 response will be returned.

 .. code-block:: url